 - Add in almond milk, chia seeds, flax seed meal, cinnamon, and baking powder and mix until well incorporated.

-- Then, add in oats and mix until well combined.
+- Fold in oats and blueberries last and mix until well combined.

-- Evenly add oatmeal mixture to your baking dish and bake in the oven for 40 minutes.
+- Pour mixture to your baking dish and bake in the oven for 40 minutes.

 - Allow to set for a few minutes before cutting into.